ojask3150/CROP-TYPE-MAPPING-USING-SENTINEL--2-BANDS/README.md

 # CROP-TYPE SEGMENTATION USING SENTINEL-2 BANDS
-## Pixel-Level Classification of Wheat and Mustard in Haryana
+## Pixel-Level Classification of Wheat and Mustard in U.P

 A two-stage deep learning pipeline to classify wheat and mustard at 10m resolution using Sentinel-2 satellite imagery, tackling extreme class imbalance where crop pixels are <0.1% of the data.